Bogdanp/dramatiq/docs/source/motivation.rst

 * Celery has poor support for delayed tasks.
 Delayed tasks are put on the same queue that is used for normal tasks and they’re simply pulled into worker memory until they can be executed, making it hard to autoscale workers by queue size.
-Dramatiq enqueues tasks on a separate queue and moves them back when they're ready to be executed.
+Dramatiq enqueues delayed tasks on a separate queue and moves them back when they're ready to be executed.
 * Celery acks tasks as soon as they’re pulled by a worker by default.
   This is easy to change, but a bad default.
 Dramatiq doesn’t let you